hangle/Notecard/documents/Features/terms.md

         specified.
 See 'appearance.md'.
 </pre>

-<h2>Button CardSet</h2>
+<h2>AddCardSet</h2>

 <pre>
-        A ButtonCardSet is a CardSet that is initiated by the '+Add' button.
+        An AddCardSet is a CardSet that is initiated by the '+Add' button.
         The leading command of the CardSet is the 'c' tag.
-The leading command of the ButtonCardSet is the 'b' tag (both 'b' and 'c' tags have the same functionality of clearing the window).
-The role of the ButtonCardSet is to provide a hint or probe or supplimental information to an associated CardSet.
-If the '+Add' is not activated, then the one or more ButtonCardSets associated with the CardSet are skipped.
+The leading command of the AddCardSet is the '+' tag (both '+' and 'c' tags have the same functionality of clearing the window).
+The role of the AddCardSet is to provide a hint or probe or supplimental information to an associated CardSet.
+If the '+Add' is not activated, then the one or more AddCardSets associated with the CardSet are skipped.
 </pre>